French upright bass

 English upright basses page for more about them.)
 The

 French, had several things going in their favor.
-For one,
+For one, they

-for everyone: students, amateurs, king's courts, and professional
+everyone: students, amateurs, king's courts, and professional

 orchestra and ballets as well.